Data Driven Web Design: How to Build Better-Performing B2B Websites

 In order to better understand and empathize with potential customers using your site, you’ll want to put together buyer persona(s).
 This is a fictional representation of your ideal customer.

-To create this character, talk to real customers who use your site and/or look at data about site users gathered from surveys, feedback, testing, and analytics.
 Another great way to learn about your buyers is to talk to people in your sales or customer service departments who work with customers and prospects directly.

 In your persona, include information such as: